 - 5.33 Mid Sussex District Council secured the first strategic SANG at East Court and Ashplats Wood, East Grinstead, in 2014, with a lease to Mid Sussex District Council.
 SANG contributions have been collected since January 2015 to support the ongoing long-term management of this SANG, in accordance with the published SANG strategy for this site, provided on the Council website.
-The capacity of the SANG is calculated on the minimum good practice standard for SANGs as 8ha per 1,000 population.
+The capacity of the SANG is calculated on the minimum good practice standard for SANGs as 8ha per 1,000 population11.
 Mid Sussex District Council has monitored the contributions coming forward and the SANG at East Court and Ashplats Wood is nearing capacity.
-Further SANG provision is therefore required to support the site allocations within the Site Allocations DPD. - 5.34 SANG provision requires land to be identified in the right location, of the right size and providing the potential to deliver a high quality natural greenspace that can go some way to replicate the experience of undertaking recreation at Ashdown Forest.
+Further SANG provision is therefore required to support the site allocations within the Site Allocations DPD. - 5.34 SANG provision requires land to be identified in the right location, of the right size and providing the potential to deliver a high-quality natural greenspace that can go some way to replicate the experience of undertaking recreation at Ashdown Forest.
 There needs to be confidence that there is enough SANG provision to meet the required capacity.
 SANG provision should therefore be an integral part of plan making, establishing the key principles and locations at the plan level.
 Attempting to secure SANGs at the project level, without plan policy, will be very difficult, and development may be significantly delayed by a lack of SANG capacity available at the right time for development coming forward.
-Plan led measures give better certainty in delivery and additional SANG capacity should therefore be pursued as part of the development of the Site Allocations DPD.
+Plan led measures give better certainty in delivery and additional SANG capacity does therefore need to be secured to mitigate for the level of growth in the Site Allocations DPD.